HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Tracing AGN activity

 \subsection{Radio}

 As mentioned, one galaxy (ID 1) is securely detected at 3GHz.
 Given the unphysically high SFR estimated for it ($\sim10^{4}$ M$_{\sun}$ yr$^{-1}$), we ascribe the origin of its radio emission to AGN radio jets.
-Stacking the radio-undetected sources, in \cite{Deuge20} we obtained a peak flux density of S$_{3GHz}$=2.72$\pm$0.93 $\mu$Jy.
-This translates into a K-corrected rest-frame luminosity of L(1.4 GHz)=$(2.0 \pm0.7) \cdot 10^{23}$ W/Hz, which we interpret in this section as arising from low-luminosity AGN activity.
-Under the assumption that z$\sim$2.8 quiescent galaxies share a FIR-to-radio SED similar to that of z$\sim$1.8 analogs, we rescaled the best-fit model to the stacked SED of \citealt{Gobat18} (hereafter G18) to our median stellar mass and computed the 1.4 GHz luminosity expected from residual star formation according to the FIR-radio correlation ($L_{mod}=1.2\cdot10^{22}$ W/Hz).
-Our observed L(1.4 GHz) is 18 times higher, implying an excess signal of $L_{mod}=1.8\cdot10^{23}$ W/Hz.
-This, in turn, is a factor of 3-4 higher than the excess found in z$\sim$1.8 similarly massive QGs (G18).
+Stacking the radio-undetected sources, \citet{Deuge20} obtained a peak flux density of S$_{3GHz}$=2.72$\pm$0.93 $\mu$Jy.
+This translates into a K-corrected rest frame luminosity of L(1.4 GHz)=$(2.0 \pm0.7) \cdot 10^{23}$ W/Hz, which we interpret in this section as arising from low-luminosity AGN activity.
+Fig.~\ref{fig:excess} shows the observed 3GHz flux density of our targets, compared to the observed stacked SED of z$\sim$1.8 analogues presented in \citet{Gobat18} (hereafter G18).
+Under the assumption that z$\sim$2.8 quiescent galaxies share this FIR-to-radio SED similar to that of z$\sim$1.8 analogues, our observed flux density appears to be a factor of 2.7 higher than the best-fit model in G18 rescaled to our redshift and average SFR.
+The 1.4 GHz luminosity expected from residual star formation according to the FIR-radio correlation is $L_{mod}=1.64\cdot10^{22}$ W/Hz.
+Our observed L(1.4 GHz) is 12 times higher than $L_{mod}$, implying an excess of $1.9\cdot10^{23}$ W/Hz.
+This excess, in turn, is a factor of 3.8 higher than the excess found in z$\sim$1.8 similarly massive QGs ($5\cdot10^{22}$ W/Hz, G18).

 The low statistics implied by our sample size prevents us from making meaningful considerations on the overall duty cycle of AGN activity.
 It is worth mentioning, however, that the 0.66 duty cycle estimated in G18 from z=1.4 to z=2.5 implied a burst duration of 1.2 Gyr which is 1.6 times larger than our observational window (the cosmic time spanned by our sample is 0.72 Gyr).
-This, together with the ensemble radio detection, might imply that we are sampling an epoch when low-level AGN activity is almost always on in newly quiescent galaxies, with a stronger radio AGN activity with respect to what inferred for lower-z massive analogs.
+Together with the ensemble radio detection, this might imply that we are sampling an epoch when low-level AGN activity is almost always on in newly quiescent galaxies, with a stronger radio AGN activity with respect to what inferred for lower-z massive analogues.